MBilalQureshi/Cosmos-beauty-pp4/README.md

 - Django Allauth was installed and used for sign-in/ signup and signout.
 - UI was designed later for a better user experience.
-- After a bit of study on modern e-commerce web apps, messages were removed that were initially part of the application to provide a better user experience.
+- Instaed of alerts, toasts will be seen when user perform any action on the website.
+From sign-in to cancelling orders.

 ### Browse Products
 ![products](docs/readme_images/features/products.png)